Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 e.g.​

+- A formal request for architecure work is made
 - A senior stakeholder says "take a look at this..."​
 - An EA gets an idea at a conference​
 - An EA hears a worrying statement in a meeting about...​